-The picture above is the updated muffins with changes.
-They can be made with white whole wheat or all-purpose flour.
+The picture above is updated, as you can see!
+I've tested with a few different substitutions.
+Both white whole wheat and all-purpose flour.
 For the milk, you can use buttermilk or make your own buttermilk by adding 4 teaspoons of lemon juice to a little less than 1 ⅓ cups of regular milk.
+I haven't tested these with Dutch process cocoa, but it might work since there's plenty of acid from the buttermilk.
+And then of course there are the chocolate chips, which you can trade out for chopped chocolate or chocolate chunks.

 Recipe